-To avoid the risk of forcing the vehicle off the jack, do not tighten the wheel nuts fully until the vehicle has been lowered.
+To avoid the risk of forcing the vehicle off the jack, do not fully tighten the lug nuts until the vehicle has been lowered.
 Failure to follow this warning may result in personal injury.

-9. Lower the vehicle by turning the jack screw counterclockwise, and remove the jack and wheel blocks.

-10. Finish tightening the lug nuts.
+- 8. Lower the vehicle by turning the jack screw counterclockwise, and remove the jack and wheel blocks. - 9.
+Finish tightening the lug nuts.
 Push down on the wrench while at the end of the handle for increased leverage.
 Tighten the lug nuts in a star pattern until each nut has been tightened twice.
 The correct wheel nut tightness is 110 ft lbs (150 N·m).
-If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station.
+If in doubt about the correct tightness, have them checked with a torque wrench by your authorized dealer or at a service station. - 10.
+Push out the small center cap using the jack tool from inside the aluminum road wheel and position the wheel behind the rear bumper with the "beauty side" facing rearward.